Lighting up Liberia

 Latest News (more)

-WAFCEF Business Competition Finalist: In October, 2013 LEN was selected as a finalist in the West Africa Forum for Clean Energy Financing (WAFCEF) Business Plan competition.
+October, 2013 - WAFCEF Business Competition Finalist: LEN was selected as a finalist in the West Africa Forum for Clean Energy Financing (WAFCEF) Business Plan competition.

-Vocie of America Interview: In October, 2013 LEN Founder Rich Fahey was interviewed by the Voice of America, Africa Service following the presentation of the LEN Business Plan at the WAFCEF Conference in Accra, Ghana
+October, 2013 - Vocie of America Interview: LEN Founder Rich Fahey was interviewed by the Voice of America, Africa Service following the presentation of the LEN Business Plan at the WAFCEF Conference in Accra, Ghana